Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 `C_TLS_TRUST_ANCHORS`:
 : (Optional, with default) A set of trust anchors to use for checking the server certificate.

-: This option MUST default to the set of trust anchors already present in the operating system, i.e. the set of trust anchors used to verify server certificates for HTTPS, unless the operating system has no such list.
+: This option MUST default to the set of trust anchors already present on the device, i.e. the set of trust anchors used to verify server certificates for HTTPS, unless the device has no such set available.
   In this case, the implementation MUST enforce that this option is set.
-  Implementations MUST NOT allow this option to be set to trust any certificate.
+  Implementations MUST NOT allow this option to be set to trust certificates from unknown trust anchors.
   Implementations SHOULD allow to select multiple trust anchors.

-[^refrfc9525]: Maybe we could reference RFC9525 here, especially Section 6.3 on how to match the DNS Domain Name Portion against a certificate.
+[^refrfc9525]: The prefix value is not final yet.
+Might still change, depending on the result of the name discussion.
+Maybe we could also reference RFC9525 here, especially Section 6.3 on how to match the DNS Domain Name Portion against a certificate.
 In this case, the `C_EXPECTED_SERVERNAME` would be a `DNS-ID` according to RFC9525 terminology.

 # EAP-FIDO protocol flow and message format